tandynhd/GinYa_ReactNative_Android_Medication_Tracking_App/README.md

 ### Calendar View
 <p align="left">
-<p>- This page summarises the staus of tasks on each of the day of the month from the tasksStatus atom</br>
+<p>- This page summarises the status of tasks on each of the day of the month from the tasksStatus atom</br>
 <p>- Users can click on individual dates to see the task status for that day </br>
   <img src="./ApplicationSample/Calendar_View_Red_days.jpg">
 </p>